-Reducing our environmental footprint
+REDUCING our environmental footprint

+PROVIDING

+a safe and stimulating

+working environment

+Reducing the discharges from our operations

+Complementing our traditional business lines by seeking to invest in renewable energy

+Promoting the energy transition in all our markets by developing the distribution of less carbonintensive energy

+NEW

+Reducing the pressure on the environment

+Ensuring the safety of people

+Supporting the development of employee skills

+Promoting diversity within our teams

+Operating with integrity

+Managing our supply chain responsibly

+Supporting communities in the countries in which we operate

-BUILDING PROMOTING REDUCING REDUCING on our traditional business the energy transition in all our the pressure the discharges lines by seeking to invest markets by developing the on the environment from our operations distribution of less carbonin renewable energy As an energy player, we have a intensive energy key role to play in the fight against climate change.
-Since NEW 2019, we have been ramping up Reducing CO2 emissions from our Developing an internal carbon price to Reducing the carbon intensity industrial sites, our ships and our trucks favour the most climate-friendly of our products and raising customer Reducing the pressure on natural our decarbonisation and energy awareness to energy efficiency resources projects transition projects, in particular In 30 % reduction By Adapt packaging and through the creation of a In Use of an internal price By Set a target 2030 in scopes 1 and 2 emissions(1) disposal methods 2025 Climate & CSR strategy in all our business units to reduce the carbon 2025(3) for end-of-life photovoltaic 2023 intensity of our products Committee and the definition of modules to the new recycling 20 % reduction In (scope to be defined) standards on 100 % of our a decarbonisation and in scope 3A emissions 2030 sites diversification strategy.
-From At least one consumer (mainly outsourced shipping awareness campaign and road transport)(2) 2022 Moreover, since the day it was NEW organised per business founded, the Group has units per year Preserving biodiversity endeavoured to minimise the environmental impact By Reducing accidental spills Developing indicators to measure biodiversity on our of its activities. photovoltaic parks Number of accidental spills In reaching the environment 2025 > 200 liters lower than 2020 (20 spills)
+As an energy player, we have a key role to play in the fight against climate change.
+Since 2019, we have been ramping up our decarbonisation and energy transition projects, in particular through the creation of a Climate & CSR strategy Committee and the definition of a decarbonisation and diversification strategy.
+Moreover, since the day it was founded, the Group has endeavoured to minimise the environmental impact of its activities.
+REDUCING the discharges from our operations BUILDING on our traditional business lines by seeking to invest in renewable energy PROMOTING the energy transition in all our markets by developing the distribution of less carbonintensive energy

+REDUCING the pressure on the environment

+Reducing CO2 emissions from our industrial sites, our ships and our trucks

+30 % reduction

+in scopes 1 and 2 emissions(1)

+20 % reduction

+2030

+in scope 3A emissions (mainly outsourced shipping and road transport)(2)

+Developing an internal carbon price to favour the most climate-friendly projects

+2023

+Use of an internal price in all our business units

+of our products and raising customer awareness to energy efficiency

+Reducing the carbon intensity

+Ву

+to reduce the carbon

+From

+2022

+Set a target

+intensity of our products (scope to be defined)

+At least one consumer awareness campaign organised per business

+units per year

+NEW

+Reducing the pressure on natural resources

+By

+Adapt packaging and disposal methods

+for end-of-life modules to the new recycling standards on

+100 % of our sites

+NEW

+Preserving biodiversity

+Developing indicators

+to measure biodiversity on our

+Reducing accidental spills

+Number of accidental spills reaching the environment

+200 liters lower than 2020

+(20 spills)

 (1) Base 2019, scopes 1 and 2, Energy Distribution and Photovoltaic Electricity Production divisions, isoactivity.

 (2) Representing 45% of scope 3A, base 2019, Energy Distribution, isoactivity.

 (3) The Group planned to set a target for reducing the carbon intensity of products sold in 2022.
 Nevertheless, the acquisition of Photosol has led, through the integration of new activities, to evolve the mix of products sold, the definition of this objective which requires important modeling and projection work has been postponed.